arviz-devs/arviz/doc/source/user_guide/sampling_wrappers.md

 (wrapper_guide)=
 # Sampling wrappers
-Sampling wrappers allow ArviZ to call #PPLs: Probabilistic programming library# in order to perform a limited subset of their capabilities and calculate stats and diagnostics that require refitting the model on different data.
+Sampling wrappers allow ArviZ to call PPLs(Probabilistic programming library) in order to perform a limited subset of their capabilities and calculate stats and diagnostics that require refitting the model on different data.